(Information last updated 01/06/2023.)

-NEW STUDENT ORIENTATION - FALL 2016
+NEW STUDENT ORIENTATION (REQUIRED)

 REGISTRATION FOR CLASSES

-Depending upon the rotation of course offerings, entering part-time students choose two of the following three courses for their first fall semester: Criminal Law, Torts, or Contracts.
-Generally, three schedule options are available each semester for entering part-time students:
+Depending upon the rotation of course offerings, entering part-time students who take two classes will generally have at least three schedule options available each semester:

-- 3 days per week, two classes per day with one in the morning and one in the afternoon with a break during the mid-day.
+- 3 days per week, two classes per day with one in the morning and one in the afternoon with a break during the mid-day

-- 5 days per week (Monday – Friday), 1 class per day, mornings only.
+- 5 days per week (Monday – Friday), 1 class per day, mornings only

-- 5 days per week (Monday – Friday), 1 class per day, afternoons only.
+- 5 days per week (Monday – Friday), 1 class per day, afternoons only

 Transfer and Visitor Registration

 Transfer and visiting students should anticipate meeting with the Law School's Registrar prior to registration to discuss course selection and to register for classes.